jestjs/jest/docs/Configuration.md

 ### `testPathDirs` [array<string>]
 (default: `["<rootDir>"]`)

-A list of paths to directories that Jest should use to search for tests in.
+A list of paths to directories that Jest should use to search for tests and mocks in.

 There are times where you only want Jest to search in a single sub-directory (such as cases where you have a `src/` directory in your repo), but not the rest of the repo.